mormond/ethereum-consortium-orchestration/README.md

       * The PowerShell script automatically looks for the relevant parameters file in the ethereum-consortium-params folder
    * For example, the following would start a new founder deployment, creating a new resource group called "test123" in the west europe region
       * __.\\deploy.consortium.ps1 -rgName "test123" -location westeurope -chosenDeploymentType founder__
+   * There are a number of mandatory parameter values.
+All the paramaters are documented in the deploy.consortium PowerShell script